-Field Experience (3-3, Fall-Spring) Experiential learning through placement at a community service or educational site in which the student is actively engaged in observation, assessment, service delivery, and outcome evaluation.
-Seminar course is included which is phenomenological in exploring the student's development and identity within the realm of a career in a psychology field.
+Field Experience (3-3, Fall and Spring) Experiential learning through placement at a community service or educational site in which the student is actively engaged in observation, assessment, service delivery, and outcome evaluation.
+Seminar course is included which is phenomenological in exploring the student's development and identity within the realm of a career in a human services field.
 Must be taken in sequence beginning with the fall semester.
 In order to receive credit for PSYC 4922 as a psychology elective, students must also complete PSYC 4923.
 (Prerequisite: Psychology major or minor with at least 75 completed credits; PSYC 4922 must be completed with a passing grade in order to enroll in PSYC 4923.)
+(Also SOCI 4922/4923)